GovReady/govready-q/docs/source/introduction.md

 ..
 ATTENTION::
    We will help you get up and running during the current Beta phase of the project while we make getting started easier.

-The hosted version is an excellent solution if have one project/system you are trying to get through NIST SP 800-53 or NIST SP 800-171 compliance, or you are have just trying to pull together a few specific compliance documents like your Privacy Policy or Rules of Behaivor.
-The hosted service operated by GovReady&reg; PBC, the company behind GovReady-Q Compliance Server.
+The hosted version is an excellent solution if have one project/system you are trying to get through NIST SP 800-53 or NIST SP 800-171 compliance, or you are have just trying to pull together a few specific compliance documents like your Privacy Policy or Rules of Behavior.
+The hosted service is operated by GovReady® PBC, the company behind GovReady-Q Compliance Server.

-If you have questions about if hosted version, email <a href="mailto:info@govready.com">info@govready.com</a>.
+If you have questions about the hosted version, email <a href="mailto:info@govready.com">info@govready.com</a>.

 ## Downloading GovReady-Q